Code-Institute-Submissions/Hylia358-Milestone-1/readme.md

 # Credits
 The Photos used in this project were obtained from Google Images.

+The Navbar was taken from Bootstrap.

+The Modal was taken from bootstrap.

 # Acknowledgements
 I received inspriation for this project by looking at many local gyms in my area: